CNugteren/hashbeaf/README.md

 hashbeaf c0de
 ```
 See `hashbeaf --help` for more information.
+There is also a `hb` alias if you don't want to type 8 characters.

 If you think it is too much work to run this after each commit, you can also install a git post-commit hook for your repository.
 Modify `post-commit` to point to the right absolute path (and customize it further as needed), and simple copy it to `your_repo/.git/hooks`.